Back

 Content creation

-Users not only watch other people’s content but can also create themselves.
-Instagram allows you to take pics and vids from the app or upload them from the library.
+Users not only watch other people’s content but can also create content themselves.
+Instagram allows you to take pictures and videos within the app or upload them from the library.
 The latter was originally unavailable for users, much to their dismay.
 The creators listened and added library uploads.
-You don’t need to repeat their mistake and allow this from the get-go.
+You don’t need to repeat their mistake, allow this from the get-go.

 Editing